 Each member has their own different taste, but talking about myself, the music that inspired me most would definitely be the bands in the 90’s probably categorized as “Alternative Rock”.
 Nirvana, Smashing Pumpkins, REM, Dinosaur JR, The Pixies, Sonic Youth and so on.
 But I was also a huge fan of mixture rock such as RAGE AGAINST THE MACHINE, Asian Dub Foundation, and also a huge fan of UK music such as The Stone Roses, Oasis, radiohead, The Chemical Brothers.
 Sorry, I could go on and on!
 I believe we are kind of influenced by many elements from a lot of artists.

-The band is very close to Sid from Slipknot and have worked/performed with him in the past.
+The band is very close to Sid from Slipknot and has worked/performed with him in the past.
 How did the relationship come about?

 We just met in a bar in Japan which the owner was a mutual friend to us.
 Drank a lot of beer and just introduced each other, and that’s it.
 We told him that we’re a big fan of him and of course the band.
 First it was a joke when we said we’d love to have him play in one of our songs, but he was totally into it and it just happened.